sagemath/trac_to_gh/Issue 8273.md

 # Issue 8273: Enumeration of cycles in directed graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8273

 Original creator: abmasse